-- The cause of an Epstein-Barr infection (mononucleosis) is EBV; risk factors include intimate contacts with body secretions (especially saliva) and objects that may be exposed to body secretions of infected people.
+- The cause of an Epstein-Barr infection (mononucleosis) is EBV; risk factors include intimate contact with body secretions (especially saliva) and objects that may be exposed to the body secretions of infected people.

 - The Epstein-Barr virus is contagious and is spread from person to person.

 - EBV is contagious during the incubation period and while symptoms are present; some individuals may be contagious for as long as 18 months.

 - EBV is transmitted from person to person mainly by saliva; however, other body fluids may transmit the disease.
 Items contaminated with bodily fluids like saliva (toys, utensils, cups, for example) may also transmit the disease.

 - The incubation period for Epstein-Barr virus infection is about four to seven weeks.

 - The symptoms and signs of an EBV infection may include malaise, fever, muscle aches, headaches, sore throat, lymph node swelling, liver swelling, rash, and spleen swelling.